Australia PR

 • Pay the applicable visa application fees

-How to get an Australia PR?
+How to apply for Australia PR?

 Choosing the correct visa subclass is crucial as it aligns with your occupation, skills, and personal situation.
 Different subclasses cater to various pathways such as skilled migration, employer sponsorship, or family sponsorship.